Slyx737/Alpha-Vantage/README.md

 ## Contributing

 We welcome contributions to improve this plugin.
-Please feel free to open issues or submit pull requests.
+Please feel free to open issues or submit pull requests for this project.

 ## License